etendue/CarND-Path-Planning/ModelDocumentation.md

 #### Respect the constraints
 Ego car is required to move smoothly and safe.
 That means no big jerk, acceleration as well as no over speed.
-Before talking about the smooth, the safe part is took care by following tactics:
+Before talking about the smoothness, the safe part is taken care by following tactics:
 - avoid collision to front car.
 This is checked during path generation.
 The generated path shall never reach front car. see code in function `generateKeepLane() line 324`.
 A distance with a car length is checked.
-This is guaranteed by algorithm unless front car drives backwards :(
+This is achieved by algorithm unless front car suddenly slow down or drives backwards :(
 - avoid collision with cars at left and right are purely guided by scores.
 So if collision happens,make the safe distance, speed distance bigger.
 Quite conservative approach.